codeborne/klite/TUTORIAL.md

 implementation(klite("json"))
 ```

-Note: [klite-jackson](jackson) and [klite-serialization](serialization) are alternatives, if you prefer more heavy-weight and harder to configure libraries.
+Note: [klite-jackson](jackson) and [klite-serialization](serialization) are alternatives if you prefer more heavy-weight and harder to configure libraries.

 Now you can register the `JsonBody` renderer and parser for the whole application: